MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### SaveEyeSpriteToRobot
+##### SaveEyeSpriteToRobot (beta)
-Save eye image to Misty to be accessed later when changing eye sprite.
+Saves an eye image to Misty.

-- FilenameWithoutPath - String - Name of image file uploaded to Misty
+- FilenameWithoutPath - String - Name of the eye sprite file to upload.

-- DataAsByteArrayString - String -  Series of numbers that represent image data in bytes
+- DataAsByteArrayString - String -  The eye sprite data, passed as a String containing a byte array.

-- Width - Integer - Number indicating width of image
+- Width - Integer - The width of the image in pixels.

-- Height - Integer - Number indicating height of image
+- Height - Integer - The height of the image in pixels.

-- ImmediatelyApply - Boolean - True or False statement that determines whether Eye Sprite will immediately display on screen after saved
+- ImmediatelyApply - Boolean - True or False.
+Specifies whether Misty immediately displays the uploaded eye sprite file.

-- OverwriteExisting - Boolean - True or False used to indicate whether the file should be overwritten if it exists.
+- OverwriteExisting - Boolean - True or False.
+Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.

 ```json
 {